-Japanese Sunflower is not a native of Japan or anywhere near it — it is in fact a native of Central America.
+Japanese Sunflower is not a native of Japan or anywhere near it.
+In fact, it is a native of Central America.
 It is a tall robust annual herb with erect stems forming bushes to 3 m high.
 Common along roadsides, creeks, embankments and neglected suburban lots.
 Leaves are hairy with 3 or 5 pointed lobes and a wedge-shaped base, scalloped (crenated).

 Photo: Robert Whyte

-Flower and buds
+Flower and Buds

-Flower-heads resemble sunflowers with 4-5 cm long yellow petals and a yellow central disc in small groups at the ends of leafy branches.
+Flower heads resemble sunflowers with 4-5 cm long yellow petals and a yellow central disc in small groups at the ends of leafy branches.
 Flowers in spring to autumn.
 Seeds are hairy, with a ring of scales and two spines.
 A similar species, Mexican sunflower Tithonia rotundifolia, has leaves that are entire or with rounded leaf lobes and its petals are orange on the upper surface and yellow underneath.